 I wanted to know in my research if others saw what we saw in Jesus’ words.
-My research interviewees were asked if they applied this passage when interacting with their toxic supervisor.
+I interviewed numerous mission organization managers and asked if they applied this passage when interacting with their toxic supervisor.

 Judge Not – Section 1

-She found it very difficult to simply overlook the leader’s failings in her dictatorial and demeaning treatment of nationals and staff.
-But, she believed the passage was teaching that their judgments of the mission leader were inappropriate.
+She found it very difficult to simply overlook the leader’s failings in her authoritarian and demeaning treatment of nationals and staff.
+But, Dierdra believed the passage was teaching that their judgments of the mission leader were inappropriate.